jsvan/-glish/README.md

 27) vietnamese	vi
 28) welsh	cy

 Some languages are better supported than others, depending on the community behind wiktionary.
+Some languages have most vocab words present, others have many missing.

 TO INSTALL:
 1) Download/unzip code